section-engineering-education/engineering-education/content/articles/getting-started-with-generics-in-java/index.md

     alt: Java generics cover image
 ---
 <!--more-->
 This tutorial is essential for beginners in the Java programming language who want to learn Generics.
-In java, Generics has various advantages that make its usage significant.
+In java, Generics have various advantages that make their usage significant.
 Generic classes execute faster than non-generic classes since they have reduced boilerplate (unnecessary code) codes.
 Just to mention, generic methods allow code reusability which saves the programmer from creating various methods.

 ### Table of contents
 This article will cover: